caiocmb7/projetos/ML&AI/world cup 2022/README.md

     - based on the columns "lineup_home" and "lineup_away", we created 2 new columns for each columns to get the data from those columns, that will be better to understand.
     - based on the column "events_list", we created a new dataset that will be insume to create the "statistic dataset", which will contains values about yellow cards, goals, etc.

-* Generated dataframes -> event_list statistics, global statistics, top scorer, top assists;
+* Manipulation problems to generate new dataframes with the original dataset -> event_list statistics, global statistics, statistics per team, top scorer, top assists, top participations, etc;

 * As the dataset is relatively small, with only 64 rows, when we conduct a prediction analysis using RandomForestClassifier, LogisticRegression, and SVM, we observe that the values of precision, accuracy, and recall remain consistent, regardless of whether we use grid search or k-fold cross-validation.